SORMAS-Foundation/SORMAS-Docker/README.md

 **SMTP_ASYNC_SENDING** Log SMTPAppender will send emails asynchronously (boolean -> true/false)

+**SMTP_AUTH_ENABLED** Describes SMTP host user/password authentication for javamail resource Payara notifications (boolean -> true/false), mind that currently only false is supported

+**EMAIL_NOTIFICATION_ENABLED** Enables javamail resource Payara notifications - general toggle (boolean -> true/false), have in mind that each of featureconfiguration notification has to be enabled in sormas db

 **LOG_SENDER_ADDRESS** Specifies email FROM property of log SMTPAppender message

 **LOG_RECIPIENT_ADDRESS** Specifies email TO property of log SMTPAppender message (if it is empty - error-log mail shipment is DISABLED)